microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

   ![Physical Properties of Flash Memory](Images/Physical_Properties_Flash_Memory.png)

-  10. Open Delay driver from Timer module in the Project Resources tab.
+  10. Open Delay driver from the Timer module in the Project Resources tab.
 Generate delay driver is ON by default.
     ![Timer Selection](Images/TimerSettings.PNG)

   11. For the NVM driver, make sure Generate Flash APIs, Generate EEPROM APIs, Generate Signature Row APIs and Generate Fuse APIs are enabled.
     ![NVM Settings](Images/NVMSettings.PNG)

   12. Open the Pin Grid View.
 PC6 is used for the Bootloader Indication pin (output), PC7 is the Bootloader Entry pin (input), UART Tx and Rx are on PC0 and PC1.
-Select the Pin Module from the project resources, System option.
+Select the Pin Module from the Project Resources, System option.
 Pins are configured to digital by deselecting the analog check box option for all the pins used.
 Make sure pull-up is enabled for RX and TX.
   ![Pin Settings for AVR Bootloader](Images/Pin_Settings.png)

   13. Press 'Generate' to generate the project code.
 Make sure the generation is completed successfully.